 The access road into the Mount Arthur area (Graham Valley Road) is steep and narrow and prone to corrugations and slips – check any alerts for road status.
-4WD is currently recommended at all times of the year.
+During the winter months a 4WD vehicle is recommended to access Flora carpark.
+Chains may be needed if snow and ice are present

 Time: 4 hr